Giving & Stewardship

 - to enjoy a relaxed information social occasion

-If you are interested in joining The Covenant Circle, please complete the Kirk Covenant Circle (download available below this fold out section) and place it in the worship offering plate or send it to the church office.
+If you are interested in joining The Covenant Circle, please complete the Kirk Covenant Circle Membership form (download available below) and place it in the worship offering plate or send it to the church office.

 Make an Online "Debt-Free 23" Pledge